My take on one of Rowling’s more problematic imports from folklore.

 My current hypothesis regarding the significance of clothing; which may very well change — radically — if I come across some reasonably convincing competing interpretation elsewhere, is that we need to take a closer look at just what House Elves do clothe themselves in, in the absence of “proper” garments.
 Folklore’s hobs, when one managed to catch a glimpse of them, traditionally were clothed in either rags (i.e., random pieces of fabric, or clothing that was no longer “clothing” in any human estimation, having descended to the state of being regarded as cleaning supplies) or such natural materials as cobwebs.
 Or they simply went naked.
 In the Potterverse, Elves seem to wear conventional household linens.
 Dobby wore a grubby pillow slip.
 The Hogwarts Elves wear tidy tea towels.
 Both of these examples of standard “household linens”, as cited above.
 (It is not possible to determine what the rag that Kreachur uses for his loincloth’s original purpose was.)
 It is possible that by adorning themselves as if they are literally “parts of the House”, i.e., furnishings, rather than as autonomous entities with an existence beyond the confines of the House, they are fulfilling some symbolic purpose, or complying with some magical law of similarity underscoring an Elf’s identification with his physical environment.
 Hold that thought.

 It is very clear in canon that there are multiple forms of geasa imposed upon House Elves.
 Otherwise they would be able simply to refuse to accept whatever clothing may be offered them (as is apparently the case for folkloric hobs).
-The major geas regarding clothing, in particular, appears to be of far longer standing than their close association with wizards, and wizarding households, and I do not have any really compelling suggestions as to its specific origins, or how the Elves actually interpret the matter.
+The major geas regarding clothing, in particular, appears to be of far longer standing than any close association with wizards, and wizarding households, and I do not have any really compelling suggestions as to its specific origins, or how the Elves actually interpret the matter.
 But it really does seem to be possible that the form of this geas as it operates in the ww today is something that has been overlaid upon some older, traditional form, wherein the Elf did have a choice in the matter.

 However, modern House Elves’ wizarding Masters clearly exert a level of control over them which was certainly never the case when House Elves typically haunted Muggle properties, and laid down the law to the humans of the household.
 These latter forms of control have clearly been imposed upon the Elves far more recently.